 Note: Change in production for service sectors relates to turnover.
-Source: Eurostat, Short-term Business Statistics

 The pattern of change is very similar in France up to the first part of 2009.
 Again, the decline in output affected the engineering industries more than others and though employment fell in these sectors in the year up to the first quarter of 2009, the extent of the fall was considerably less than the decline in output (around 4%-5% in electrical equipment and motor vehicles and machinery and equipment).
 The reduction in employment was also relatively modest in services (below 2% in all sectors).